rhuanbarros/llm-english-study-audio-sentece-creator/README.md

 # 📚 llm-english-study-audio-sentence-creator

-Welcome to the **llm-english-study-audio-sentence-creator** project! 🎉 This prototype is designed to assist students in learning English by listening to and practicing sentences in various contexts.
-Our goal is to expand beyond common topics like food and travel and dive into the tech industry vocabulary. 💻
+Welcome to the **llm-english-study-audio-sentence-creator** project! 🎉

+This prototype is designed to assist students in learning English by listening to and practicing sentences with vocabulary in the context of tech industry. 💻

 ## 🚀 Problem Addressed